luquelab/ACUNAO-AI/README.md

 * [License](#license)

 ## Installation
+Follow the proper instructions based on your package manager, environment management system, and operating system.
+If you use Conda as your environment management system,follow the instructions found in [Conda-environment](#conda-environment).
+If you use MacOS without Conda, follow the instructions found in [MacOS no conda](#macos-no-conda).
+If you use Windows without Conda, follow the instructions found in [Windows no conda](#windows-no-conda).

 To set up ACUNAO AI locally, follow these steps in your terminal, PowerShell, or CommandPrompt:

+### Conda-environment

 1. **Clone the repository** or **Download the repository**
 ```bash